ali-aj/Arabic-2-English-Transformer/README.md

 # Arabic to English Transformer

-This project is a Streamlit application that translates Arabic text to English using a trained transformer model.
+This project is a Streamlit application that translates Arabic text to English using a Seq2Seq trained transformer model for Nueral Machine Translation.
 The application provides an elegant user interface for users to input Arabic text and receive the corresponding English translation.

 ## Project Structure